PMFlow/ScientificMisconduct/1_Song&Jiang_OklahomaStateUniversity/Song&Jiang_fabricated_IC_Paper2/README.md

 With the supplementary condition
 - \varphy(t=0)=0 on the first half of the top boundary {x\in[0,1] and z=2} on obtains Figs. 1b and 2b.
+#

- Claiming that Figures 1 and 2 of in Paper 2, fabricated with a 2-dimensional code, are three-dimensional solutions is a gross FALSIFICATION of the results
+ Claiming that Figures 1 and 2, fabricated with a 2-dimensional code, are three-dimensional solutions is a gross FALSIFICATION of the results